peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram_steps_per_day_impute](figure/histogram_steps_per_day_impute-1.png)

-The shaoe of the histogram has not changed and some of the frequency observations have increased since there are more of them.
+The shape of the histogram has not changed and some of the frequency observations have increased since there are more of them.
 However, we would not expect a change in the overall mean since it was the value used to impute the NAs.

-Now let's see how the mean and median have changed after adding the imputed steps per day
+Now let's see how the **mean** and **median** have changed after adding the imputed steps per day

 ```r